 The equations in Table 5.16.14.8 assume that the SAT sensor is located downstream of the supply fan and the RAT sensor is located downstream of the return fan.
 If actual sensor locations differ from these assumptions, it may be necessary to add or delete fan heat correction factors.

-To detect the required economizer faults in California Title 24 section 120.2(i)7, use FC#2, #3, and #5 through #13 at a minimum.
+[ENERGY T24]To detect the required economizer faults in California Title 24 section 120.2(i)7, use FC#2, #3, and #5 through #13 at a minimum.
 Other Title 24 AFDD requirements, including acceptance tests, are not met through these fault conditions.

 Table 5.16.14.8 VAV AHU Fault Conditions